kosticlab/pan_ecological_gene_universe/README.md

 ### Get circular phylogency plots (F6/7)

 The python script is used to build the phylogenetic tree in the circular phylogeny plot.
-The R script is used to generate the plots themselves (and must be run both before and after the python script.)
+The R script is used to generate the plots themselves (and must be run both before and after the python script).
+Data used to generate plots are in the circ_plot_data.zip file on the Figshare resource.

 #### Count number of genes in each sample